kurtmckee/pelican-precompress/README.rst

 -----------------------------

 At minimum, you'll need to install the pelican_precompress plugin.
-It will automatically generate gzip files because gzip is built into the Python standard library.
+It will automatically generate gzip files on all versions of Python, and zstandard files on Python 3.14 and higher, because those compression algorithms are built into the Python standard library.

 However, if you want better compression you'll need to install additional packages. pelican_precompress exposes each compression algorithm by name as a package extra:

 *   ``brotli``
 *   ``zopfli``
-*   ``zstandard``
+*   ``zstandard`` (for Python 3.13 and lower)

 These can be selected as a comma-separated list during install: